ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

     You might be wondering why we declare `keys` as an object and `cursors` as an empty variable.
 This is because of how Phaser recognizes keys - it treats all your arrow keys as one pre-defined object called `cursors`, other keys have to have their purpose defined individually.
 You'll notice as you continue through these instructions - we use slightly different language when creating our inputs - make sure to pay attention to the differences as they do not work interchangeably.

 <br>
-3. Inside the `create()` function, we are going to `add` our first game object: the ball. by calling `this` game instances `add.sprite` method we can add a sprite (our preloaded image asset) to the ball, and place it in the center of our board.
-We find the center by dividing `this` game instances `width` and `height` properties by two and settign those as the `x` and `y` coordinates for the ball.
+3. Inside the `create()` function, `add` your first game object: the ball. by calling `this` game instances `add.sprite` method it adds a sprite (our preloaded image asset) to the ball, and places it in the center of our board.
+Find the center by dividing `this` game instances `width` and `height` properties by two and settign those as the `x` and `y` coordinates for the ball.

 ```JS title="game.js" linenums="1" hl_lines="4-7"